Spanning creative spectrums, LDF reveals winners of the 2025 London Design Medals

 Meanwhile, Studio TIP’s CHAIR 01 offered provocation through hybridity at the 'exhibition of redesigned waste'.
 Combining unexpected cultural references and materials, the piece questioned assumptions of functionality and taste.
 Studio TIP, known for its playful experiments at the fringes of design and art, force viewers to reckon with the cultural baggage embedded in objects.

-Each exhibited work testified that design’s value lies not just in producing the new, but in giving forgotten materials a renewed life, as witnessed in architect and designer Andre Kong's ReCycle chair, which pushed the theme of mobility.
+Each exhibited work testified that design’s value lies not just in producing the new, but in giving forgotten materials a renewed life, as also witnessed in architect and designer Andre Kong's ReCycle chair, which pushed the theme of mobility.
 Built from a discarded bicycle trailer, the chair cleverly retained the trailer’s wheel as one of its legs, allowing it to roll from place to place.
 Instead of dismantling the trailer entirely, Kong reconfigured its form as a practical seating design that extends his ongoing interest in urban mobility, modularity and adaptable structures.

-By transforming salvaged and discarded objects into functional, evocative works, the participating designers underscored the urgency of rethinking how we consume, discard and repair; a reminder that waste is not an endpoint, but the beginning of new stories; that sustainability itself is practice.
-UnBroken offered a vital contribution: that design, at its best, is both unflinchingly honest and radically hopeful.
+By transforming salvaged and discarded objects into functional, evocative works, the participating designers underscored the urgency of rethinking how we consume, discard and repair; a reminder that waste is not an endpoint, but the beginning of new stories; that sustainability itself is practise.
+UnBroken offered a vital contribution in that regard—that design, at its best, is both unflinchingly honest and radically hopeful.
 Remarking on shifting perspectives of waste, curator Feliziani said, “Inside every discarded object, there are a multitude of possibilities, if we look at things from a different angle.
 UnBroken is about shifting our perception of waste, with a hope that it will spark a conversation about how creativity can drive real change in the way we live and consume.”

-by Jincy Iype Oct 01, 2025
+by Jincy Iype Mar 25, 2026

 make your fridays matter